 MCP server

 pdfmux includes a built-in MCP server.
-Add it to Claude Desktop or Cursor and your AI agent can read PDFs natively:
+Add it to Claude Desktop, Cursor, or any other MCP client and your AI agent can read PDFs natively:

 {